sb-cyber-dev/cisco-networking/1.basic-device-config/README.md

 When a Cisco device is powered on, it goes through these 5 steps:

+---

 ### Step 1: Power-On Self-Test (POST)
 - Switch loads a POST program stored in ROM (non-volatile, Read-Only Memory, stores essential program/firmware for device boot).

 #### POST Tests:

+*Limited console logs available by default, see [diagnostics output](./activity2-POST_diagnostics) for further output.*

 1. **CPU**
   - Can execute instructions.
   - Read/write to memory.